 Starting With a Customized Assessment at Our Heroin Addiction Treatment Center

 Addiction affects everyone differently.
 There is no such thing as a one-size-fits-all cure for heroin addiction.
 Therefore, the best way to begin treatment is with a personal assessment.

 Individuals will specify how often they use heroin and how long they have been using the drug.
 Other helpful information might include a family history of addiction, any health issues, and any mental health concerns.
 All of this information will go toward creating a customized treatment plan for each unique client.

 What to Expect From Heroin Withdrawal

 Once clients go through an assessment, they are admitted into a medically supervised facility and begin detox.
-During medical detox, heroin use stops completely.
-This means that the body goes into withdrawal, and withdrawal symptoms will appear.
+Once individuals enter our Houston detox center, heroin use stops completely.
+This means that the body goes into withdrawal, and clients will begin to experience withdrawal symptoms.

 Withdrawal is probably the most unpleasant part of heroin addiction treatment.
 While it can be challenging, medical professionals will always be around to help you through the process.
 From pharmacological assistance to counseling and nutritional support, there are plenty of ways to reduce discomfort and feel better during withdrawal.

 Detox is just the first step toward lifelong recovery.
 After withdrawal, clients can choose between inpatient or outpatient rehab care.
 Both options provide access to a wide range of treatment methods, but there are some fundamental differences.